Please refer to the AIR Technology Guide for recommendations for experimental design, sample-input amounts, and assay design.

 Q20: How can I analyze the data for TCR and BCR analysis?

-A20: We recommend using the MiXCR software tool for alignment and AIR repertoire data analysis.
+A20: We recommend using the MiXCR software tool (MiLaboratories) for alignment and AIR repertoire data analysis.
 Here are the options for our customers:

-● Industry customers: MiLab offers a free trial period to test our kits on Platforma.bio or MiXCR command line version, starting with a 1-month free trial onwards.
+● Industry customers: MiLaboratories offers a free trial period to test our kits on Platforma.bio or MiXCR command line version, starting with a 1-month free trial onwards.
 MiXCR packages include special presets for AIR kit analysis, the complete workflow can be set up with the name of the AIR Kit eg: MiXCR Guides Cellecta Kit

 Other bioinformatics tools/frameworks are also available to analyze immune repertoires as follows: